oVirt/ovirt-site/source/develop/release-management/features/storage/snapshots-overview.html.md

 *   Verify removal of a single snapshots.
 *   Verify removal of multiple snapshots (of the same disk).
 *   Verify that removal of a snapshot that is attached to a running VM is blocked (until live snapshot merge is supported...).
-*   Verify snapshot removal from rest-api.
+*   Verify snapshot removal from REST-API.

-## Comments and Discussion

-*

 ## Future Work